metamn/beat/code/pages/clojure/clojure.md

 {% markdown %}

-The last half year I've spent with creating a Design system with the latest and bravest web technologies: React, JavaScript and TypeScript, Next.js.
+I've spent the last six months creating a design system with rather popular web technologies: React, JavaScript, TypeScript, CSS-in-JS, Next.js.

 A total failure.

+I've done all in my powers to get the job done but all fell apart.
 I've never felt so bad in my career.
 I went to a point to give up everything.
-I've done all in my powers to get the job done and finally all fell apart.

-Meantime I've become frustrated, anxious and not a better but a worse person.
+During the process I've become frustrated, anxious and not a better but a worse person.
-The technologies "Making the world better (TM)" made me inhuman.
+The technologies of _"Making the world better (TM)"_ made me inhuman.

 ## The idea

-[Five years ago](http://metamn.io/beat/creating-a-styleguide-with-gulp/) I've managed to put together a living styleguide with HTML, SCSS, JSON, vanilla JavaScript, and Gulp, hosted on Github as a static page.
+Five years ago<sup id="footnote--1">[1](#footnotes--1)</sup> I've managed to put together a living styleguide with HTML, SCSS, JSON, vanilla JavaScript, and Gulp, hosted on Github as a static page.

-At that time there were no design systems and component libraries, and there were no / few individuals creating such things alone.
+At that time there were no design systems and component libraries, and there were no individuals creating such things alone.
-Styleguides were done by companies with better resources.
+Styleguides were done by companies with resources.

 That styleguide still powers this blog, and gave me satisfaction with sites created-with featured in online galleries.

-Last autumn, with two years background in React, a little cash on hand I took a sabbatical to create a better version of that styleguide with better technologies:
+Last autumn, with two years background in React, a little cash on hand I took a sabbatical to create the design system version of that styleguide, now with better technologies:

-- React, as the front-end framework.
+- React, the front-end framework.
-- A CSS-in-JS library, which scales.
+- Emotion, a CSS-in-JS library which scales.
 (During the years I saw SCSS can't scale)
-- Next.js as the go-to framework for static sites.
-(Tried Gatsby before and left because of the ugliest code base I've met in a commercial product so far.)
+- Next.js, the go-to framework for static sites.
+(Tried Gatsby before and left because of the ugly code base.)

 The idea was simple.
-Go greenfield, play with theory, learn common practice from the dozens on other React Design system implementations &mdash; then compare the findings, the result with the styleguide created five years ago.
+Take your time, go greenfield, play with theory and technology, learn common practice, come up with something extraordinary &mdash; then compare the findings, the result with the styleguide created five years ago.
+Just to sense and aknowledge the progress the web made in half a decade.

 I was confident.
-The results will be far better.
-Because of the new and better technology, and the experience accumulated since.
+The results will be good &mdash; better technology and more experience.

 ## The first three months